aerogear/proposals/testing/supporting_docs/tools_to_find_selectors.md

 unrefined and should not be used as the test code.
 The recorded code can be found under the recorder section at the center of the screen.

-Note: Before using Appium Inspector for checking elements in Cordova applications on android it is advisable to install chromedriver, and update the chrome browser inside the emulator to a version compatible with the chromedriver version installed.
+Note: Before using Appium Inspector for checking elements in Cordova applications on Android it is advisable to install chromedriver, and update the chrome browser inside the emulator to a version compatible with the chromedriver version installed.